Competition

 Preliminary Round: One piece of free choice, no more than 10 mins.

-Final Round: A recital of 17 to 20 minutes which includes at least 3 works of different styles.
+International Final Round: 1, A solo recital of 17-20 minutes which includes at least 3 works of different styles.
 Only one piece is allowed to be the same as previous round.
+2, One single movements from selected piano concerto repertoire.
+See the repertoire list below.

 Group C: Age 10-13